 First measure the stress-stretch relations of the film and the substrate separately.
 When a uniaxial force pulls the film, the nominal stress S_f in the film relates to the stretch λ through a curve $S_f(\lambda)$, and the area under this curve is the nominal density of the free energy in the film as a function of the stretch, $W_f(\lambda)$.
-Similarly, when a uniaxial force pulls the substrate, the nominal stress S_s in the substrate relates to the stretch λ through a curve $S_s(\lambda)$, and the area under this curve is the nominal density of the free energy in the film as a function of the stretch, $W_s(\lambda)$.
+Similarly, when a uniaxial force pulls the substrate, the nominal stress S_s in the substrate relates to the stretch λ through a curve $S_s(\lambda)$, and the area under this curve is the nominal density of the free energy in the film as a function of the area under this curve is the nominal density of the free energy in the film as a function of the stretch, $W_s(\lambda)$.